Mind-blowing statistics about amazing cybersecurity in Singapore

 - Cyber-Crime Remains the Most Concerning Internet Threat in Singapore

 Singapore leads the way globally regarding the frequency and sophistication of cyber-attacks on businesses.
 During 2016, there was a total of 492 reported data breaches.
 In 2017, there were 289 attacks reported, with at least 13 attacks involving more than 10,000 records compromised.

 - Singapore Has Been Ranked As One of the Top Data Breach Countries in Asia.

 In September 2018, Singapore was ranked as one of Asia’s top data breach countries.
 Of the 11 countries with the highest data breaches, Singapore has had 50 more breaches than any other country in Asia.

 - Cyber-Attacks Are Rising In Singapore

-- Cyber-criminals Target Smartphones
+- Cyber-Criminals Target Smartphones

 Businesses in Singapore have been quick to realize the importance of mobile devices and data-sharing channels.
 During 2016, over 1,000 reported smartphone breaches in Singapore, with approximately half being data breaches of businesses that had operations overseas.

-This is an increase from 10% just three years prior, where Smartphone-based business information-sharing was the fourth most reported data breach threat to businesses.
+Furthermore, this is an increase from 10% just three years prior, where Smartphone-based business information-sharing was the fourth most reported data breach threat to businesses.